 Methods and techniques of teaching mathematics in grades K-4.
 Emphasis is on NCTM Teaching Standards for concept development, problem-solving, critical thinking ability, and use of manipulatives.
-Prerequisite: Successful score on the mathematics area test and Professional Term A.
+Student must have successful score on the mathematics area test.
+Prerequisite: EDUC 2130, 2140, 2145, 2155.

-3380 Methods in Mathematics Grades 5-9 (2 sh)
+3380 Methods in Mathematics Grades 5-9 (2 or 3 sh)

 Methods and techniques of teaching mathematics in the intermediate and middle school grades.
 Emphasis is on NCTM Teaching Standards for algorithms for the basic operations as well as developing problem solving and critical thinking abilities.
-Prerequisite: Professional Term A.
+Prerequisite: EDUC 2130, 2140, 2145, 2155.